garrett-s-wininger/samples/linux/directory_read/README.md

-# Directory Read
+# Pipe

-Provides an example of listing directories through available LInux APIs.
+Provides an example of communicating between processes through a pipe.